L118Leo/Pin-Support-Challenge/README.md

 # Pin-Support-Challenge
 Pin-Support Challenge
-Only vor p1p and x1/c
+Only for p1p and x1/c
 for pla